 2. Beginning at Flinders Street Station, see how far you can make it underground and undercover through the CBD.
 Start with the Degraves Street Subway and Campbell Arcade (while you still can – it might be destroyed to make way for the new Metro Tunnel).

 3. Knit yourself a woolly scarf.
-Thread Den, Wool Baa and Morris & Sons can help you brush up on your skills, and many wool merchants host in-store stitch'n'bitch classes so you can buddy up with fellow knitting nerds in the process.
+Thread Den and Wool Baa can help you brush up on your skills, and many wool merchants host in-store stitch'n'bitch classes so you can buddy up with fellow knitting nerds in the process.
 Or if you're already confident with the basics, order a knitting kit from Cardigang.

 5. Rug up, whack on your waterproof gear and go on a hike to stay warm by moving.

-8. Enjoy a brew (a tea, not a beer) at one of our fine tea establishments (like Tea Drop and Travelling Samovar).
+8. Enjoy a brew (a tea, not a beer) at one of our fine tea establishments (like Tea Drop).

-9. Enjoy a brew (a beer, not a tea) at one of our fine drinking establishments – replete with open fire – we know exactly where to go.
+9. Enjoy a brew (a beer, not a tea) at one of our fine drinking establishments that also boast open fires.
+We know exactly where to go.

 10. Shoot stick.
-Pool’s the indoor sport of the gods and there’s no better time to indulge than when the weather’s cruel.
-Head to Red Triangle Snooker Room: you can get a table of your own for a measly $18 an hour (half-price rates are available before 6pm on weekdays).
+Pool’s the indoor sport of the gods, and there’s no better time to indulge than when the weather’s cruel.
+Head to Red Triangle Snooker Room – you can get a table of your own for a measly $18 an hour (half-price rates are available before 6pm on weekdays).
 Or for a selection of indoor sports and games (including pool and shuffleboard), head to Ballers Clubhouse.

-12. Hunker down and watch the game over a pint at one of Melbourne's best pubs.
+12. Hunker down and watch a game of footy over a pint at one of Melbourne's best pubs.

 15. Warm the cockles of your heart with a parma.